-All 203 First Nations and the seven agencies that serve Métis people in B.C. are invited to apply for up to $30,000 by October 27, 2017.
-The application must include a proposal outlining the community’s prevention and family-support needs, and how the funding can help address those needs and improve Indigenous child welfare across B.C.
-The deadline for prevention and family support services to be delivered is March 31, 2018.
+All 203 First Nations and the seven agencies that serve Métis people in B.C. were invited to apply for up to $30,000 in family support funding for their community’s prevention and family-support needs, outlining how the funding can help address those needs and improve Indigenous child welfare across B.C.

-First Nations and agencies may use the funding towards a variety of programs or services, including:
+167 First Nations and agencies recieved funding towards a variety of programs or services, including:

-In total, First Nations and Métis-serving agencies will share $6.4 million to help keep Indigenous families together and improve outcomes for children and youth in 2017/18.
+In total, First Nations and Métis-serving agencies will share $6.4 million to help keep Indigenous families together and improve outcomes for children and youth.

 Based on the New Relationship, the Indigenous community, provincial and federal governments, and other agencies are working together to improve government-to-government relations with First Nations.